 Biking can have significant benefits to your overall health and fitness!
-If you are looking for something to try this summer that maybe you haven’t done before, consider hopping onto your bike…remember that’s that thing stashed in the back corner of the garage with flat tires and cobwebs hanging off the back of it!
+If you are looking for something to try that maybe you haven’t done in a while, consider hopping onto your bike…remember that’s that thing stashed in the back corner of the garage with flat tires and cobwebs hanging off the back of it!

 I often find myself wondering what different things I can do for a workout, and since I began to incorporate biking into my routine, I have found some benefits it adds to my other workouts.
 Let’s take a look at what some of those are.

 - Good for your cardiovascular health.
 Most people consider cardio exercise as running, using the elliptical, or power walking, but throwing in some biking is proven to increase your cardiovascular fitness.

 - Helps to build muscle.
 Biking helps to both tone and build muscle fibers, specifically in the lower extremities targeting the calves, thighs, and buttocks.
 It’s also a great low-impact exercise and takes the pressure off the hip, knee, and ankle joints.
 If you are recovering from injuries, biking can help keep you fit and active.

 - Burns calories.
 As with many cardio exercises, you can burn a good amount of calories while cycling, and it will increase your metabolism once the workout is finished.
 To be most efficient, you want to ride faster than a leisurely pace and work through some hills or intervals when possible.

 - Helps with coordination.
 When you cycle you use every part of your body, which forces you to work on coordination skills.
 As you go, you move both feet simultaneously as well as use your body weight to shift the bike through turns, using both arms at the same time to turn, brake, and change gears.
 It takes some mental focus to think about all those steps, even while you’re just cruising.